 THERE ARE TOO MANY PEOPLE GOING HUNGRY.

 We know it happens every day.
 Families without food to put on the table.
 Children wondering if there will be enough food for tomorrow.
 Seniors choosing between paying for food or medication.
-After the Harvest is making a real difference serving those primarily in Greater Kansas City–providing more than 19 million pounds of fresh, nutritious produce to feed hungry people in our first six years of operation.
+After the Harvest is making a real difference serving those primarily in Greater Kansas City–rescuing millions of pounds of fresh, nutritious produce to feed hungry people in our community.

 It’s fresh produce that is often unavailable or unaffordable to many in our community.